 While you might want to soak up the sun in summer, depending on where you live the spring and fall on your vinyl deck or patio can be downright wet, and winter miserable.
 You can solve this problem by adding a roof over you seating area (and barbecue too, if you want to use it all year-round).
 Consider a retractable roof if a permanent structure is out of your budget range, or for smaller deck spaces where you still want the sun to shine in when it’s out and warm.

 Consider your coldest/crummiest camping trip – how much better did it get once there was a tarp over your head and a nice campfire to cozy up to?
 Today you can have that same experience on your patio or deck, all you need is a portable fireplace.
 Again, thanks to the modern marvels of home improvement stores you can find tabletop fireplaces for small spaces, or larger models that can double as a coffee table.
 Don’t forget to ensure that your deck surface is protected before you get started!

 Tip #5: Cut Down Draughts

-An errant wind on your deck can turn a cooler night into downright misery.
-If you find that the wind tends to come from the same direction, consider installing something to cut it down – such as some box cedars or a trellis.
+An errant wind on your deck can turn a cooler afternoon or night on a vinyl patio or deck into downright misery.
+If you find that the wind tends to come from the same direction, consider installing something to cut it down – such as some box cedars, bamboo screen, or a trellis.

 Tip #6: Brighten Up with Plants